 - Preheat oven to 350 degrees (F).

-- In a large sauté pan, warm the ghee or olive oil over medium heat.
+- In a large sauté pan, warm the vegan butter over medium heat.
 Add the onions and celery and sauté for 6 minutes.
 Add the ground sage and thyme and sauté for another 2-3 minutes, or until the vegetables are soft.

 - In a large mixing bowl, combine the bread cubes, sautéed vegetables, parsley, sea salt, and black pepper.